Cult of personality: India

-Current Indian Prime Minister Narendra Modi is often criticized for creating a personality cult around him.
-Despite some setbacks and criticism, Modi's charisma and popularity was a key factor that helped the Bharatiya Janata Party (BJP) return to power in the 2019 general elections.
+Current Indian Prime Minister Narendra Modi is often criticized for creating a personality cult around himself.
+Despite some setbacks and criticism, Modi's charisma and popularity were key factors that helped the Bharatiya Janata Party (BJP) return to power in the 2019 general elections.
 Shivraj Singh Chouhan, the chief minister of the country's second largest state, said in 2022, "He is superhuman and has traces of God in him."
-The Opposition often accused Modi for spreading propaganda using popular media such as movies, television and web series.
-Modi is often accused of having narcissist traits.
-In 2015, Modi wore a suit which has his name embroidered all over it in fine letters like a Hindu namavali (A sheet of cloth printed all over with the names of Hindu gods and goddesses usually worn by Hindu priests during puja) while greeting US president Barack Obama during his bilateral visit to India.
-This suit was auctioned that year, selling at a record amount of 43.1 million Indian rupees, thereby earning the Guinness World Records for the most expensive suit.
+The opposition often accused Modi of spreading propaganda using popular media such as movies, television and web series.
+Modi is often accused of having narcissistic traits.

+In 2015, Modi wore a suit that has his name embroidered all over it in fine letters like a Hindu namavali (A sheet of cloth printed all over with the names of Hindu gods and goddesses usually worn by Hindu priests during puja) while greeting US president Barack Obama during his bilateral visit to India.
+This suit was auctioned that year, selling at a record amount of 43.1 million Indian rupees, thereby earning the Guinness World Record for the most expensive suit.

 In 2019, a biographical film of Modi was released, which was heavily criticized for its hagiographical nature.
 In 2021, Modi named the world's largest cricket stadium after himself.
-During the 2024 general elections, Modi tried to divinise himself in an interview, in which he stated that he viewed himself to be sent directly by God to serve a special purpose on Earth.
-BJP spokesperson Sambit Patra while campaigning in the Hindu holy city of Puri stated that even Jagannath (the form of the Hindu god Vishnu which is venerated there) worships Modi.
+During the 2024 general elections, Modi tried to divinize himself in an interview in which he stated that he viewed himself to be sent directly by God to serve a special purpose on Earth.
+BJP spokesperson Sambit Patra while campaigning in the Hindu holy city of Puri stated that even Jagannath (the form of the Hindu god Vishnu that is venerated there) worships Modi.

 The BJP is also stated to have created a cult of personality around Hindu Mahasabha leader V. D. Savarkar and Gandhi's assassin Nathuram Godse to oppose the dominance of Gandhian philosophy in Indian society.
+In addition to Modi, Yogi Adityanath is also described as having built a cult-like following among Hindutva fundamentalists.
+An attempt has been made in the internet to link Modi & Yogi with a series of 16th century apocalyptic prophecies by the Achyutananda Dasa, which supposedly herald the arrival of Kalki in a manner similar to how Donald Trump has been linked with the Rapture in certain circles of American evangelicalism.